 In other words, dieters and non-dieters alike can fill up on these nutritious foods without a second thought; health professionals actually encourage it.
 "These foods form the basis of a healthy eating pattern," adds Foster.
 "Do we really care if people are eating four ounces of salmon versus six ounces of salmon?
 No."

-Head over to Business Insider for more, and check out the banana bread recipe a weight-loss doctor swears by next.
+Head over to Business Insider for more, and check out the five most nutritious foods in the world.